STRATEGIC INITIATIVES

 INVESTMENT TIER: IMPLEMENTATION

-The 100 Latina Birthdays Podcast, led by LWC Studios, will be an open-source investigative podcast that will chronicle Latinas’ health, wellness, and life outcomes in Cook County as a microcosm of health equity in the United States.
-Local BILPOC local journalists and researchers will take part in this audio storytelling and explore solutions to systemic inequities affecting Latina health, build community narrative power, and demonstrate how the health of Latinas is tied to the future of the US.
+The 100 Latina Birthdays Podcast, led by LWC Studios, is an open-source investigative podcast that chronicles Latinas’ health, wellness, and life outcomes in Cook County as a microcosm of health equity in the United States.
+Local BILPOC local journalists and researchers take part in this audio storytelling and explore solutions to systemic inequities affecting Latina health, build community narrative power, and demonstrate how the health of Latinas is tied to the future of the US.

 AMPT Organizational Resilience